OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 Secrets should never be retrievable by everyone and everything.
 Always make sure that you put guardrails in place:

 - Do you have the opportunity to create access policies?
 Ensure that there are policies in place to limit the number of entities that can read or write the secret.
-At the same time: write the policies so that you can easily extend them, and they are not too complicated to use.
+At the same time, write the policies so that you can easily extend them, and they are not too complicated to understand.
 - Is there no way to reduce access to certain secrets within a secrets management solution?
 Consider separating the production and development secrets by having separate secret management solutions.
 Then, reduce access to the production secrets management solution.

 ### 6.4 Security Event Monitoring is Key

 Continually monitor who/what, from which IP, and what methodology accesses the secret.
 There are various patterns where you need to look out for, such as, but not limited to:

 - Monitor who accesses the secret at the secret management system: is this normal behavior?
-If the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
+If the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running, provide a security alert and assume the secret compromised.
 - Monitor the service requiring the secret (if possible), e.g., whether the user of the secret is coming from an expected IP, with an expected user agent.
-If not: alert and assume the secret is compromised.
+If not, alert and assume the secret is compromised.

 ### 6.5 Usability

-Ensure that the secrets management solution is easy to use, as you do not want people to work around it or use it ineffectively due to complexity.
+Ensure that your secrets management solution is easy to use, as you do not want people to work around it or use it ineffectively due to complexity.
 This usability requires:

 - Easy onboarding of new secrets and removal of invalidated secrets.
 - Easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
 For instance, an SDK or simple sidecar container should be available to communicate with the secret management system so that existing software is decoupled and does not need extensive modification.
 You can find examples of this in the AWS, Google, and Azure SDKs.
 These SDKs allow an application to interact with the respective secrets management solutions.
-You can find similar examples in the HashiCorp Vault software integrations and the Vault Agent Sidecar Injector.
+You can find similar examples in the HashiCorp Vault software integrations and the [Vault Agent Sidecar Injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector), as well as Conjur integrations and [Conjur Secrets Provider](https://github.com/cyberark/secrets-provider-for-k8s).
 - A clear understanding of the organization of secrets management and its processes is essential.

 ## 7 Encryption

 Secrets Management goes hand in hand with encryption.
-After all: the secrets should be stored encrypted somewhere to protect their confidentiality and integrity.
+After all, secrets must be stored encrypted somewhere to protect their confidentiality and integrity.

 ### 7.1 Encryption Types to Use

 You can use various encryption types to secure a secret as long as they provide sufficient security, including adequate resistance against quantum computing-based attacks.
 Given that this is a moving field, it is best to take a look at sources like [keylength.com](https://www.keylength.com/en/4/), which enumerate up to date recommendations on the usage of encryption types and key lengths for existing standards, as well as the NSA's [Commercial National Security Algorithm Suite 2.0](https://media.defense.gov/2022/Sep/07/2003071834/-1/-1/0/CSA_CNSA_2.0_ALGORITHMS_.PDF) which enumerates quantum resistant algorithms.

-Please note that in all cases, we need to preferably select an algorithm that provides encryption and confidentiality at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
-Or a mixture of ChaCha20 and Poly1305 according to the best practices in the field.
+Please note that in all cases, we need to preferably select an algorithm that provides encryption and confidentiality at the same time, such as AES-256 using GCM [(Gallois Counter Mode)](https://en.wikipedia.org/wiki/Galois/Counter_Mode), or a mixture of ChaCha20 and Poly1305 according to the best practices in the field.

 ### 7.2 Convergent Encryption

 [Convergent Encryption](https://en.wikipedia.org/wiki/Convergent_encryption) ensures that a given plaintext and its key results in the same ciphertext.
 This can help detect possible re-use of secrets, resulting in the same ciphertext.
 The challenge with enabling convergent encryption is that it allows attackers to use the system to generate a set of cryptographic strings that might end up in the same secret, allowing the attacker to derive the plain text secret.
-Given the algorithm and key, you can mitigate this risk if the convergent cryptosystem you use has sufficient resource challenges during encryption.
+Given the algorithm and key, you can mitigate this risk if the convergent crypto system you use has sufficient resource challenges during encryption.
 Another factor that can help reduce the risk is ensuring that a secret is of adequate length, further hampering the possible guess-iteration time required.

 ### 7.3 Where to store the Encryption Keys?

 You should not store keys next to the secrets they encrypt, except if those keys are encrypted themselves (see envelope encryption).
-Start by consulting the [OWASP Key
-Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Key_Management_Cheat_Sheet.html) on where or how to store the encryption and possible HMAC keys.
+Start by consulting the [Key Management Cheat Sheet](Key_Management_Cheat_Sheet.md) on where and how to store the encryption and possible HMAC keys.

 ### 7.4 Encryption as a Service (EaaS)

 EaaS is a model in which users subscribe to a cloud-based encryption service without having to install encryption on their own systems.
 Using EaaS, you can get the following benefits:

 - Encryption at rest
-- Encryption in Transit (TLS)
+- Encryption in transit (TLS)
 - Key handling and cryptographic implementations are taken care of by Encryption Service, not by developers
 - The provider could add more services to interact with the sensitive data